2016 Wood Badge Course - N2-72-16

 How are Scouters Recognized?

-Upon completion of your Wood Badge Ticket (your five goals), as certified by your Troop Guide, you will be presented with the Wood Badge Training Award: neckerchief, woggle, beads, and Wood Badge certificate at an appropriate ceremony.
+Upon completion of your Wood Badge Ticket (your five goals), as confirmed by your Troop Guide, you will be presented with the Wood Badge Training Award: neckerchief, woggle, beads, and Wood Badge certificate at an appropriate ceremony.
 Click here for more details.

 Many Scouters consider Wood Badge to be one of the highlights of their Scouting careers.
 It has served as a source of training and inspiration to thousands of Scout leaders.
 In return, Wood Badge participants have positively influenced the lives of millions of America's youth.